 The University is one of Bolton's largest employers, and is a major contributor to the town's income.

-A pdf version of our Key Statistics Report for 2011/12 can be downloaded.
+A pdf version of our Key Statistics Report can be downloaded.